 Gaming mice are getting more and more expensive with an increase in their specifications and build quality.
 In modern-day gaming, they play a vital role in the survival of the in-game characters and getting an edge over the opponent in competitive online games.
-To find affordable options, the gaming mice under $50 are the best bet considering the features and the lowest lagging at this price range.
+To find an affordable mouse, the gaming mice under $50 is the best bet considering the features and the lowest lagging at this price range.
 These mouse we have ranked, are different, Some are focusing on Grip, Design, Budget, FPS and overall.
 Thus, If you are here to find specific mouse, like Drag Clicking Mouse or Ergonomic Gaming Mouse, see individual reviews for them.

-Usually, the mice in this range have features like higher DPI and sensitivity, responsive sensors, and programmable keys to get the maximum out of your gameplay.
+Usually, the mice in this range have higher DPI and sensitivity, responsive sensors, and programmable keys to get the maximum out of your gameplay.
 Furthermore, these are the best mice for MMO, RPG, MOBA, and FPS games.
 We have selected the 6 best gaming mice under $50 after testing several products and comparing their stats.
 A buying guide at the end will further clarify any doubts while purchasing the best gaming mice.
 Keep in mind, this guide is strictly about Gaming Mouse Under $50, If you have higher budget, let’s assume, finding Gaming Mouse Under $100, then find our separate extensive guide.
 Moreover, we have also done Gaming Mouse Buying Guides on a much lower budget, for example Mouse Under $30.

 6 Best Gaming Mouse Under $50 in 2022

 Selecting a winning product is a long procedure that takes hours of research and testing to finalize the best products for the users.
 We have put our efforts in by comparing the products for their performance and features in real life.
 After this extensive research, we selected the top 6 gaming mice under $50 to get the best gaming experience.